National Association of Interpreters in Education

 Section 2: STANDING COMMITTEES.

 Standing committees, ad hoc committees, task forces, or work groups will not have voting privileges, nor obligations for attendance at regular meetings of the Board.
 Committee members may attend said meetings at the invitation of a Board member.
 Members of committees shall comply with the confidentiality policy set forth in the Policies and Procedures Manual.
-The Vice President shall appoint any standing committee chairpersons with the approval of the majority of the Board members.
-The Vice President shall serve as Board liaison to all standing committees unless another board member is designated.
+The Board shall appoint any standing committee chairperson with a majority approval.
+The President shall serve ex-officio as a member to all standing committees unless another board member is designated.

 ARTICLE VII.
 DISSOLUTION OF THE ASSOCIATION

 Upon the dissolution of the NAIE, the Board shall, after paying or making provisions for the payment of liabilities of the organization, distribute remaining assets to one or more qualifying 501(c)3 organizations which have a purpose that is generally similar to the purpose of NAIE.
 Any such assets not disposed of shall be disposed of by a Court of Competent Jurisdiction of the county in which the NAIE primary office is registered and located.
 The court shall designate any remaining NAIE assets to an organization or organizations which are organized and operated as a nonprofit for similar purpose to NAIE.

 ARTICLE VIII.
 BYLAWS AMENDMENT